 “It really is about creating a certain kind of neighborhood feel and fabric,” said Patrick Quinton, executive director of the Portland Development Commission.

 Since Portland’s line opened, $3.5 billion in development has sprouted within blocks of the tracks.
 A section of old rail yards and warehouses is now the trendy Pearl District, home to galleries, restaurants, shops and housing.
 The system has been expanded to nearly eight miles and each weekday carries 13,000 people, who can track arriving cars on their smartphones.

-Salt Lake City, where the last streetcars vanished in 1946, is set to open a two-mile line next month.
+Salt Lake City, where the last streetcars vanished in 1946, is set to open two-mile (3.2-kilometer) line next month.
 It’s part of a planned “greenway” of parks, bike paths and trails designed to attract 4,000 new households and 7,700 jobs by 2030.

 For technology firms and “talent-driven companies, it’s definitely a selling point” for business locations, said Quinton.

 American companies are making streetcars again for the first time since the 1950s.
 Most new systems use sleek cabins with doors that slide open at street level.